A Room of Your Own:

 As we become moms, our own feelings and needs often get pushed aside, as we keep thinking we’ll get to them…someday.

-Your ignored inner voice speaks in other ways…
+Your ignored inner voice - the voice of your own desires - starts speaking to you in other ways…

-❖ as persistent low-grade annoyance you can’t seem to shake off,
+❖ as persistent annoyance you can’t shake off,

-❖ as frustration or anger that feels bigger than the situation calls for,
+❖ as frustration or anger bigger than the situation calls for,

 The invitation to pause and process

-We can wait until we are forced to face these inner yearnings - until the pressure builds to a point where it can’t be ignored and bursts out, often leaving disconnection and damage in its wake.
+So you can wait until you are forced to face these inner yearnings - until the pressure builds to a point where it can’t be ignored and bursts out, leaving you feeling guilty and more disconnected from yourself and your loved ones around you.

-Or we can choose to pause and look inside ourselves intentionally, with curiosity and kindness, letting some of that pressure out and replacing it with self-compassion and understanding.
+With curiosity and kindness, letting some of that pressure out and replacing it with self-compassion and understanding, making it easier to go about your days with more presence and joy.

 Virginia Woolf wrote that every woman needs a room of her own.
-This is yours - for two glorious, uninterrupted hours.
+This is yours.

 How can I feel connected to myself, as a mom